 Every cohort is defined by a first event, a breakout, and a second event.
 To appear in the results, a user must complete the first event and also have a defined value in the breakout.
 Breakouts may be an Event Property, a User Property, or a User Segment; or they may be a Generation; or they may be a combination.
 A generation is a time-based grouping that describes the cohort.
 It describes when the first event occurred.
 You may select Hour, Day, Week, or Month.
 For example, to create monthly cohorts of users using the date they signed for a newsletter, the first event would be Newsletter Signup and the generation would be Monthly.
 This will produce a list of all users who signed up for the newsletter, broken out by month: January signups, February signups, March signups, etc.

 To select fixed start and end dates, use the date range selector on the left side of the dropdown, you may select a start date and end date from the calendar.
-You can also enter a specific date by clicking on the date at the top of the selector and entering a value.
+You can also enter a specific date by selecting on the date at the top of the selector and entering a value.
 Use the left and right arrows to navigate the calendar.
-Select the “Today” checkbox to create a dynamic end date.
+Tick the Today checkbox to create a dynamic end date.

 Recurring vs First-Time

 You may adjust your cohort query to observe the frequency of recurring target behavior or to measure the first time that the target behavior occurred after completing the first event.
 If a query is set to Recurring, then a user will appear multiple times within a row, describing how often the user repeated the target Behavior.
 If a query is set to First-Time, then a user will appear only once in a row, describing when they completed the target behavior.